avivsabilal29/Serial-Data-Visualizer-/README.md

 7. Click **Stop** to stop the data streaming process.
 8. Use **Clear** to clear the data display.

+For further details on each step, refer to the README in `documentation` folder.

 ## Important Notes
 - Ensure that Qt Creator and NSIS are installed on your system.
 - For serial data simulation, make sure the ESP32 is flashed with code from the `esp32_serial_data_simulation` folder.